-- Rest: The most important way to treat Achilles tendinitis is to rest.
-Rest decreases swelling and keeps your tendinitis from getting worse.
+- Rest as directed.
+Rest decreases swelling and prevents your tendinitis from getting worse.
 Your healthcare provider may tell you to stop your usual training or exercise activities.
-He may give you other exercises to do until your Achilles tendon heals.
+Ask when you can return to your normal activities or exercise plan.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Achilles Tendinitis

 Symptoms and treatments

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.